ActuallyZach/ComputerScience/README.md

 - [Eclipse](https://www.eclipse.org) --> Yet another IDE for Java.
 This one is much more popular than NetBeans.
 - [Visual Studio Code](https://code.visualstudio.com) --> This one is a good C/C++ editor.

+## Places to learn
+1. [Learn](https://www.learnpython.org) -- This is a good site to jut get started with.
+2. [YouTube](https://www.youtube.com), literally just look things up.
+3. [Stack Overflow](https://stackoverflow.com) -- This is a good place to ask for help with code or just find code stuff.